Skip to content

 Is Congress funding the Iran war?

-As of March 2026, the administration's $200 billion war supplemental lacks sufficient Republican votes.
-The Heritage Foundation endorsed the intra-party funding revolt, complicating the administration's ability to sustain the campaign.Source: Heritage Foundation
+As of April 2026, the administration's $200 billion war supplemental lacks sufficient Republican votes.
+The Heritage Foundation endorsed the intra-party funding revolt.Source: Heritage Foundation

 Why are LGBTQ+ fans boycotting the US World Cup?

-Three Lions Pride, England's official LGBTQ+ fan group, announced a boycott of the 2026 US World Cup citing the Trump administration's rollback of LGBTQ+ protections.
+Three Lions Pride, England's official LGBTQ+ fan group, announced a boycott citing the Trump administration's rollback of LGBTQ+ protections.
 Democrats separately introduced bills to ban ICE from operating at World Cup venues.Source: Three Lions Pride

 Background

 The Trump administration is the executive branch under Donald Trump's second term, inaugurated in January 2025.
-It directs military operations through Pete Hegseth at the Pentagon, Foreign Policy through Marco Rubio at State and economic policy through Treasury.
-The administration launched the Iran campaign without a formal declaration of war or NATO consultation.
+It directs military operations through Pete Hegseth at the Pentagon, Foreign Policy through Marco Rubio at State, and economic policy through Treasury.
+The administration launched the Iran campaign without a formal declaration of war or NATO consultation and lacks Republican votes for its $200 billion war supplemental.
+The Heritage Foundation endorsed the intra-party funding revolt.

 Source Material